mbwhite/documents/NEW-GettingStarted.md

 An application that uses this network has been run.

 ## Troubleshooting
-A useful information node.js script has been created to show the currently set versions and also to list running docker containers.
+A useful information node.js script has been created to show the available sample applications
 ```
 $ node ~/github/composer-sample-applications/info.js
 ```